If you live in Sweden, your vehicle must be registered in Sweden.

 The origin of all vehicles brought into Sweden for use in the country must be verified before they can be registered.
-You must apply for verification of origin of your car from the Swedish Transport Agency (Transportstyrelsen).
-Once the origin has been verified, you must contact the car inspection service, Svensk Bilprovning , for a registration inspection.
+You apply to the Swedish Transport Agency (Transportstyrelsen) to verify the origin of your car.

 If you drive a Swedish-registered car in another country, it is the regulations of that country that determine how long you may drive the car there.

-The regulations about car registration in Denmark vary, depending on whether you commute across the Sound, are temporarily resident in Denmark, or have a permanent address in Denmark.
+The regulations about car registration in Denmark vary, depending on whether you commute across the Öresund Sound, are temporarily resident in Denmark, or have a permanent address in Denmark.

 There are clear restrictions governing how much and under what circumstances you may use a Swedish-registered car in Denmark when your registered address is in Denmark.
 You must have a special permit from the Danish tax authorities to use the car in Denmark.
-Using form 21059 you can apply for a permit to drive your car from the border to your registered Danish address.
+Using Form 21059, you can apply for a permit to drive your car from the border to your registered Danish address.
 If you drive your Swedish-registered car in Denmark without this permit, you are risking a fine.

 If you have any questions, please fill in our contact form.

 NB!
 If you have questions regarding the processing of a specific case or application, or other personal matters, please contact the relevant authority directly.